Friendship and education

 However, as Graham Allan (1989) has argued, relationships that are often presented as voluntary, informal and personal, still operate within the constraints of class, gender, age, ethnicity and geography – and this places a considerable question against the idea that friendship is a matter of choice.

-In our review of the theory and experience of friendship we began to see some of the questions that arise for educators.
+In our review of the theory and experience of friendship, we began to see some of the questions that arise for educators.
 As might be expected from the above, it is especially helpful to return to more classical understandings of friendship to illuminate current ideas and experiences, and the possibilities for informal education.
 Here we want to begin by looking at friendship as an aim, and then highlight two particular themes that have played a significant part in the history of the adult education and youth work movements in Britain: friends as educators; and the educative character of friendship.
 Later, we will look at some of the implications this discussion of friendship has for the practice of educators.

 Friendship as an aim of education

 The efficacy of the cultivation of friendship as an aim of education is clear from our discussion elsewhere (friendship theory).
 First, we can make a case for facilitating learning around friendship at what might be called an individual or personal level.
-There is some empirical evidence that people who are able, and have the opportunity, to develop significant friendships are happier.
+There is some empirical evidence that people who are able and have the opportunity, to develop significant friendships are happier.
 If we follow the developmental models of friendship suggested by many social psychologists then there is also a case for the cultivation of friendship by educators as an important dynamic in the fostering of adulthood.
 There are, however, some important objections to attend to.
 The depth and range of the empirical evidence concerning friendship is less conclusive than it may first seem.
-Much of the material emanating from social psychology has tended to both look to the positive (rather than negative) aspects of friendship, and has failed to properly attend to the lived experience of friendship (see the various discussions in, for example, Bukowski et. al. 1996).
-A further, obvious, question concerns the extent to which it is friendship as such that helps facilitates happiness or whether it is other factors that simply happen to be present in friendships – and which can also be found elsewhere.
-One answer to the latter point may well be that such qualities may be found elsewhere, but from our discussion it would appear that friendship is such a pervasive experience – so should be addressed – and that it is difficult to think of other voluntary relationships that have such an apparent depth of the sorts of desirable qualities discussed by classical and modern theorists.
+Much of the material emanating from social psychology has tended to both look to the positive (rather than negative) aspects of friendship and has failed to properly attend to the lived experience of friendship (see the various discussions in, for example, Bukowski et. al. 1996).
+A further, obvious, question concerns the extent to which it is friendship as such that helps facilitate happiness or whether it is other factors that simply happen to be present in friendships – and which can also be found elsewhere.
+One answer to the latter point may well be that such qualities may be found elsewhere, but from our discussion, it would appear that friendship is such a pervasive experience – so should be addressed – and that it is difficult to think of other voluntary relationships that have such an apparent depth of the sorts of desirable qualities discussed by classical and modern theorists.

 Second, we need to bear in mind the social aspect of friendship and the extent to which it creates the possibilities of cooperation and mutual aid; and the way in which it can contribute to an appreciation of others.
 To enjoy another’s company entails encountering them in some significant way.
 The cultivation of the disposition, capacity and environment for friendship would appear to be desirable on these grounds alone.
 There is freedom and reciprocity within the forms of friendship discussed by Bellah et. al. (1996) and others (after <href=”#classical”> Aristotle).
-Indeed, Agnes Heller (1998: 10) has argued that, ‘friendship is the most beautiful emotional attachment because it is freely chosen, freely cultivated; it flourishes in reciprocity, mutual possession and mutual self-abandon’.
+Indeed, Agnes Heller (1998: 10) has argued that ‘friendship is the most beautiful emotional attachment because it is freely chosen, freely cultivated; it flourishes in reciprocity, mutual possession and mutual self-abandon’.

 Third, there is a crucial, civic, concern.
 If we follow Aristotle, friends share a common commitment to the good.
 Friends in their interactions, thus, help to develop people’s moral experience.
 Friendship, thus, works to sustain the life of communities.
 However, it does need to be borne in mind here that the structural and political arrangements in within which friendship flourishes (or languishes) are of fundamental importance.
 Civic virtue may be encouraged by the quality of friendships, but it requires a convivial forum in which to be exercised and nurtured.